 Ever grow a plant from last years crop and it didn’t quit grow like you expected.
 When saving seeds it is important to understand what is a hybrid, heirloom, and GMO.
-In this post, we discuss the difference.
+In this post, we discuss the difference between each type of seed.

 Seeds Are Different

 There are many terms used in gardening that in my opinion turn trendy.
 I just want to grow what is healthy and makes my family happy so when I connect with someone who will share terminology that can be confusing I’m excited to learn more.
 A hot topic on social media as we enter the growing season is hybrid, heirloom, and GMO.
 When my co-host Adam Cortell and I had Curtis Jones (CEO of Botanical Interest Seed Company) on as guest host for Garden Chatter had to ask him if he could share his take on those seeds.
-He gave a great definition of the types of seeds that I could totally understand.
+Check out the great definition of the types of seeds.
+It really isn’t that complicated if you learn about the seeds from experts.
+Scroll down to see the YouTube video interview.

-What is a GMO, Hybrid and Heirloom Seed
+What is a GMO, Hybrid and Heirloom Seeds

 Below are the definitions of each type of seed.